povgen/TestTask/README.md

+﻿### Getting Started

+1) testtask.client/README.md
+2) TestTask.Server/README.md
+3) TestTask.Consumer/README.md

-﻿I decided to detach processing html files to separate the service.
+I decided to detach processing html files to separate the service.
 Because, it's the most loaded part of the application.

 For connecting this service with the web-server, I used rabbitMQ.